hackdefend/hackdefend.github.io/_posts/2021-11-13-Remote-Full-Packet-Capture.md

 ```

 Json marshal is used to serialize packet data and Metadata into bytes for the gRPC transfer.
-Golang channels passes data around the code.
-Using channels in the code is enough for Golang endless love.
-In the same code, network handling and packet manipulation can be achieved by modifying layers and protocol events.
-Since the tool is created for packet with payload (raw packets), no manipulation was done.
+Golang channels passes data between code snippets. **Using channels in the code is enough for Golang endless love**.

+In the same code, network handling and packet manipulation can be achieved by modifying layers and protocol events which is not the topic of this post.

 **Sending packets over gRPC**